 We keep contact form submissions for a certain period for customer service purposes, but we do not use the information submitted through them for marketing purposes.

-- We don’t collect personal information unless it is needed (ex, newsletter)
+- We don’t collect personal information unless it is needed (example, newsletter)

 - We don’t share your personal information except to comply with the law

 - We don’t store your personal information on our servers unless it’s required to operate one of our website services (e.g. user accounts)

 If you wish to disable cookies, you may do so through your individual browser options.
 More detailed information about cookie management with specific web browsers can be found at the browsers’ respective websites.